zimicjs/zimic/README.md

 });
 ```

-In this example, we're creating an interceptor for a service with a single route, `/users`, that supports a `GET` method.
+In this example, we're creating an interceptor for a service with a single path, `/users`, that supports a `GET` method.
 The response for a successful request is an array of `User` objects.
 Learn more about how to declare interceptor schemas at [`HttpInterceptor` schema](#httpinterceptor-schema).

 Finally, start the worker to intercept requests: